samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 ## Computational prediction methods
-You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.
+You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pK<sub>a</sub> prediction tools etc.

 ## Submission of multiple predictions